odair-pedro/evolve-migrations-helper/README.md

 ### Note
 The created file will be configured as embedded resource in your csproj file.

-If you don't like that behavior, you are welcome to contribute with this project! :heart:
+If you don't like that behavior, are welcome to contribute with this project! :heart: